jvdp1/libsparse/doc/mainpage.md

 ````
 call mat%solve(x,y)
 ````
-The method *solve* is based on MKL Pardiso.
+The method *solve* is based on Intel MKL Pardiso.

 To __set__ an entry to a specified value (even __0__), the method *set* can be used: